or

 Q: Can I use a visual merge tool like Kaleidoscope for binaries?

 A: Only if the tool understands the format.
-Kaleidoscope handles images and PDFs; for arbitrary binaries, it falls back to a “pick one side” UI.
-Configure it with git config merge.tool kaleidoscope and it will launch for each binary conflict.
+Kaleidoscope handles images and PDFs; for arbitrary binaries it falls back to a “pick one side” UI.
+Configure it with git config merge.tool kaleidoscope, then git mergetool launches it for each binary conflict.
+On macOS, git config merge.tool opendiff uses Xcode’s FileMerge, which previews some image formats.

 Q: We accidentally committed a 150 MB binary and now every clone is slow.
 How do we fix history?

-A: See the article on Large File in History Blocks the Push for a step-by-step git filter-repo walkthrough.
+A: That’s a separate problem — rewriting history with git filter-repo.
+See Large File in History Blocks the Push for the step-by-step walkthrough.